Pain control after surgery

 Patient-controlled epidural analgesia (PCEA).
 This provides continuous pain relief.
 A tube is inserted in the spine, and when you press a button, the pain medicine goes into an epidural tube, which is inserted in the back.

-Your doctors and nurses will want to know how your pain medicine is working and whether or not you are still having pain.
-The doctor will change the medicine, or dosage, if needed.
+Your healthcare team will want to know how your pain medicine is working and whether or not you are still having pain.
+Your healthcare provider will change the medicine, or dosage, if needed.

 Some of the pain relief medicines after surgery may include:

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Some examples of this type of medicine are aspirin, naproxen, and ibuprofen.
 These are most often used for mild or moderate pain.
 You can't get addicted to NSAIDs.
 Depending on the amount of pain, NSAIDs may be enough to control pain.
 They can interfere with blood clotting and may cause nausea, vomiting, stomach, or kidney problems.

 Opioids.
 Opioids include medicines like morphine, oxycodone, hydrocodone, and codeine.
 They are most often used for acute pain and may be given right after surgery.
 These medicines can be safely used for short periods.
 If they are taken for longer periods or not as prescribed, there's a greater chance that you may become dependent on them.
 Opioids may also cause dizziness, nausea, vomiting, constipation, or itching and other skin rashes.

 Local anesthetics.
 Many types of local anesthesia are available.
 These medicines block the sending of nerve impulses.
 They are often given for severe pain in a limited area of the body, such as the incision site.
 Several injections may be needed to control the pain.
 But, too much anesthetic can have side effects.
 In a few cases, the local anesthetic can be slowly infused via a pump into the surgical site for pain relief.